Continuing Education Activity

 - Review how enhanced coordination of the interprofessional team can lead to more rapid detection of primary biliary cholangitis and subsequently enhance the detection of pathology and allow for treatment when indicated.

-Primary biliary cirrhosis (PBC) is now known as primary biliary cholangitis.
-It is an autoimmune disorder that leads to the gradual destruction of intrahepatic bile ducts resulting in periportal inflammation, cholestasis.
+Primary biliary cholangitis (PBC) previously known as primary biliary cirrhosis is an autoimmune disorder that leads to the gradual destruction of intrahepatic bile ducts resulting in periportal inflammation, cholestasis.
 Prolonged hepatic cholestasis subsequently leads to cirrhosis and portal hypertension.
-Primary biliary cirrhosis is the most common cholestatic disease of middle-aged women in the United States.
+Primary biliary cholangitis is the most common cholestatic disease of middle-aged women in the United States.

-The pathogenesis of primary biliary cirrhosis is thought to be related to the interaction between genetic predisposition and environmental triggers.
-The genetic predisposition is suggested by a strong prevalence of the disease in first degree relatives, with the odds ratio of 11.
+The pathogenesis of primary biliary cholangitis is thought to be related to the interaction between genetic predisposition and environmental triggers.
+The genetic predisposition is suggested by a strong prevalence of the disease in first-degree relatives, with an odds ratio of 11.
 There is also a high degree of concordance in monozygotic twins.
-Daughters of index women have the highest relative risk for the development of primary biliary cirrhosis.
-Several human leukocyte antigen (HLA) alleles associations have been reported with primary biliary cirrhosis, which include DRB1, DR3, DPB1, DQA1, and DQB1.
+Daughters of index women have the highest relative risk for the development of primary biliary cholangitis.
+Several human leukocyte antigen (HLA) alleles associations have been reported with primary biliary cirrhosis, which includes DRB1, DR3, DPB1, DQA1, and DQB1.
 HLA-DRB1*08 is common in European and Asian descent, whereas HLA-DRB1*11 has been found to be protective.

 The environmental triggers include toxic waste, cigarette smoking, nail polish, hair dye, and various xenobiotics (e.g., Escherichia coli, Mycobacterium gordonae, Novosphingobium aromaticivorans).
 These environmental triggers induce the autoimmune reaction in genetically susceptible patients, which is evident by the presence of a humoral and cellular response to an intracytoplasmic antigen, the presence of anti-mitochondrial antibody (highly specific) and involvement of T lymphocytes in the destruction of bile ducts.
-In addition, bacteria that contain lipoylated proteins leads to immune response targeting own lipoylated proteins via molecular mimicry.
-When apoptosis occurs in somatic cells, the exposed epitope is blocked by attachment of a glutathione residue.
+In addition, bacteria containing lipoylated proteins lead to immune response targeting their own lipoylated proteins via molecular mimicry.
+When apoptosis occurs in somatic cells, the exposed epitope is blocked by the attachment of a glutathione residue.

 History and Physical

-The diagnostic criteria for Primary biliary cirrhosis include an absence of any other liver disease, no evidence of extrahepatic biliary obstruction on imaging and at least 2 out of 3 of the following:
+The diagnostic criteria for primary biliary cholangitis include an absence of any other liver disease, no evidence of extrahepatic biliary obstruction on imaging, and at least 2 out of 3 of the following: